The conformally invariant symmetric traceless field: a conformal field strength and a conformally invariant gauge fixing

-First, notice that the equation of motion, eq.~\eqref{eq.alternat2}, can be derived from the action:
+Let us conclude with two remarks.
+First, note that the equation of motion, Eq.~\eqref{eq.alternat2}, can be derived from the action

-Notice also, in view of quantization, using eq.~\eqref{ID.FS}, that the elements on the {\em "diagonal"} of $F$ (i.e. $F^{0\, 0...0}$, $F^{1\, 1...1}$, ...) are null.
-Then, having chosen a system such that the $0$'th coordinate is the one by which the space-time is foliated by Cauchy hypersurfaces one would get, in a conventional canonical quantization, that the $0$'th momenta identically vanishes.
-This hints at a gauge freedom which is likely to persist on a broader class of space-time (than CFES).
+From Eq.~\eqref{ID.FS} it is evident that the elements on the ``diagonal'' of $F$ (such as $F^{0\, 0...0}$, $F^{1\, 1...1}$, etc.) are null.
+Subsequently, in a coordinate system where the $0$'th coordinate foliates the spacetime by Cauchy hypersurfaces, it follows that the zeroth momenta becomes identically zero in conventional canonical quantization.
+This phenomenon suggests the presence of gauge invariance across a class of spacetimes broader than CFES.